Entromorgan/SignFi/README.md

-This website contains datasets of Channel State Information (CSI) traces for the following paper.
+This website contains datasets of Channel State Information (CSI) traces for sign language recognition using WiFi.

-[Yongsen Ma](http://www.cs.wm.edu/~yma/), [Gang Zhou](http://gzhou.blogs.wm.edu), Shuangquan Wang, Hongyang Zhao, and Woosub Jung. **SignFi: Sign Language Recognition using WiFi.
-ACM IMWUT (UbiComp '18)**.

 ### Cite the Paper
 Yongsen Ma, Gang Zhou, Shuangquan Wang, Hongyang Zhao, and Woosub Jung.
 SignFi: Sign Language Recognition using WiFi.
 In Proceedings of the 2018 ACM International Joint Conference on Pervasive and Ubiquitous Computing (UbiComp ’18).